18-year-old arrested for supplying gang with illegal firearms, BCS0 says

-SAN ANTONIO — An 18-year-old has been arrested after a multi-agency operation discovered the teen supplying illegal firearms to a street gang, Bexar County Sheriff Office said in a Facebook post.
+SAN ANTONIO — An 18-year-old has been arrested after a multi-agency operation discovered the teen was supplying illegal firearms to a street gang, the Bexar County Sheriff Office said in a Facebook post.

-BCSO says the arrest followed a federal search warrant issued last week as members of the Texas Anti-Gang Unit, BCSO, DEA, SAPD, HIDTA, ATF and DPS worked together after discovering that Mermella was supplying illegal firearms to a street gang.
+BCSO says the arrest followed a federal search warrant issued last week as members of the Texas Anti-Gang Unit, BCSO, Drug Enforcement Agency, San Antonio Police Department, Department of Public Safety and other agencies worked together after discovering that Mermella was supplying guns to the gang.

-Officials found firearms in almost every room of the house including three automatic firearms, 5 additional firearms, assault rifle style pistols, a taser, multiple 30-100 round magazines and drums, bulk ammunition, digital scales and packaging, and marijuana.
+Officials found firearms in almost every room of the house, including automatic firearms, assault rifle-style pistols, a taser, multiple 30-to-100 round magazines and drums, bulk ammunition, digital scales and packaging, and marijuana.

 Damien Marmella was arrested for federal firearms violations and was transported to a federal detention center.